-This acrylic and oak wine cellar may not be as big or as impressive as some of the other ones but it sure fills this space underneath the stairs perfectly.
+This acrylic and oak wine cellar may not be as big or as the other ones but it’s the ideal fit space underneath the stairs.
 It was designed by Sorrells Custom Wine Rooms in the same style as the rest of the house.

 The space underneath a staircase is like a secret room and it still keeps that mystery even when it’s actually exposed and in plain sight.
 Turning it into a wine cellar is a great use of space no matter what size it ends up being.
 Check out this design and more on pinterest for inspiration.